Quantcast

 Improved productivity: Automated processes are deployed throughout the business, alleviating workers from manual tasks, including auditing, saving both time and money.

-Real-life example: A logistics company repurposes several FTEs by achieving an automation rate of more than 90% for a single process.
+Real-world example: DHL Group repurposes several FTEs by achieving an automation rate of more than 90% for their VAT Duty Billing process.

 Overall cost savings: Monetary savings can be realized in a variety of ways, including replacing legacy systems and digitizing processes to save costs spent on paper used in both internal and external communications.

-Real-life example: A financial services organization reduced operational costs of branch offices by $3 million per year thanks to reduced training costs.
+Real-world example: Old Mutual reduced operational costs of branch offices by $3 million per year thanks to reduced training costs.

 Improved service delivery: By reducing cycle times with process automation, businesses can drive opportunities to up-sell, increase client retention rate, and decrease customer churn.

-Real-life example: A professional services organization reports that process automation helped deliver two times the revenue with the same amount of resources.
+Real-world example: ManpowerGroup Portugal deployed process automation to deliver two times the revenue with the same amount of resources.

 How to Calculate your ROI